 - is called the cornfield ant because it is known for hatching the corn root aphid and transferring it from grasses to growing corn, according to Wisconsin Natural Resources magazine from the Wisconsin Department of Natural Resources.

-Like the field ant, this ant feeds primarily on honeydew of aphids, nectar and seeds, as well as on live or dead insects.
+Like the field ant, this ant feeds primarily on honeydew of aphids, nectar, and seeds, as well as on live or dead insects.
 It may, sometimes enter homes in search of food – particularly sweets, however, rarely will this ant ever be found nesting within a home or other structure.
-Cornfield ants will build their nests in exposed ground, with the mounds sometimes reaching exceptional dimensions and heights.
+Cornfield ants will build their nests in the exposed ground, with the mounds sometimes reaching exceptional dimensions and heights.